 Radio producers are responsible for the audio content of broadcasts via radio, the internet and other mobile platforms.
-They are involved in the entire process, from generating ideas to managing the audience response after a programme.
+They're involved in the entire process, from generating ideas to managing the audience response after a programme.

 As a producer you'll manage and work with broadcasting assistants, presenters and DJs, engineers and IT staff.
-You'll make sure that shows run as planned and that they are tailored to key audience demographics.
+You'll make sure that shows run as planned and that they're tailored to key audience demographics.
 You may also be responsible for the business and commercial management of a programme.

 Producers can work in the publicly funded, commercial or voluntary sectors of broadcasting.
 Digital radio has increased the amount of available radio stations and programmes.

-Specific responsibilities vary depending on the programme and station, and producers may sometimes take on the role of presenters or reporters.
+Specific responsibilities vary depending on the programme and station, and producers may sometimes take on a presenting or reporting role.

 - generating and researching ideas for programmes and pitching for commissions